-It’s a particular delight to welcome Cliff May here, whom I’ve known for some years.
+It is a particular delight to welcome Cliff May here, whom I have known for some years.
 He as you know is the founder and President of the Foundation for Defense of Democracies, a group which has become one of the most important public policy think tanks in Washington through its articles, through its policy papers, through its seminars, through its conferences.
-Just an example from today one of the senior scholars, Reuel Marc Gerecht, had a piece in the Wall Street Journal, a very insightful piece, about whom we should wish to have win in the Iranian presidential election [unintelligible].
+Just an example from today one of the senior scholars, Reuel Marc Gerecht, had a piece in the Wall Street Journal, a very insightful piece, about whom we should wish to have win in the Iranian presidential election.

 One reason is because of Cliff’s background.
 He was for quite some years a New York Times reporter.
-He’s in recovery.
-But it gave him intimate knowledge of the world.
-He covered events in- had his dateline from Iran, Iraq, Afghanistan, Pakistan, Saudi Arabia, Israel, West Bank, Jordan, Turkey… You get the general picture there.
+He is in recovery, but it gave him intimate knowledge of the world.
+He covered events in- had his dateline from Iran, Iraq, Afghanistan, Pakistan, Saudi Arabia, Israel, West Bank, Jordan, Turkey.
+You get the general picture there.
 He has a weekly column in The Washington Times called Foreign Desk.

 Robert R. Reilly:

-Okay, so in 2009, at the end of 2009 Cliff May suggested releasing the detainees from Guantanamo to Yemen and then sending missile strikes to the baggage claim area.
-This- this caused some acute criticism from other areas of the press whom Cliff then characterized as humorless.
-So please join me- please join me in- in welcoming Cliff May, who is speaking on, “Islamism and Jihadism: The Challenge and the Threat for President Trump.”
+Okay, so in 2009, at the end of 2009, Cliff May suggested releasing the detainees from Guantanamo to Yemen and then sending missile strikes to the baggage claim area.
+This caused some acute criticism from other areas of the press whom Cliff then characterized as humorless.
+So please join me in welcoming Cliff May, who is speaking on, “Islamism and Jihadism: The Challenge and the Threat for President Trump.”

 Well thank you, Bob.
 I’ve been a great admirer of Bob’s for so many years and we’ve known each other not as well as I’d like to but thank you so much.
 Thank you for inviting me.
 Thanks to to all of you for coming out to see me on a warm night.
 There are more fun things that you could do but you decided not to.
 So I’m pleased that you’re here.

 I really do appreciate that fine introduction.
-I gotta- It’s interesting that you started with a joke because I have to say when I get up on a podium, I tend to feel like you got to break the ice and relax people a little bit and so you should kind of- tell some kind of joke.
-And I- I shared this with a guy I happen to know who is trying to make a living as a standup comic and he said that is really strange because every time I get up to do a standup routine, I feel like I should start with a policy brief.
+It is interesting that you started with a joke because I have to say when I get up on a podium, I tend to feel like you got to break the ice and relax people a little bit and so you should kind of tell some kind of joke.
+And I shared this with a guy I happen to know who is trying to make a living as a standup comic and he said that is really strange because every time I get up to do a standup routine, I feel like I should start with a policy brief.
 Which does remind me of a story.